gatsbyjs/gatsby/docs/docs/api-proxy.md

 will recognize that it’s not a static asset, and will proxy your request to `http://dev-mysite.com/api/todos` as a fallback.

-Keep in mind that `proxy` only has effect in development (with `gatsby develop`), and it is up to you to ensure that URLs like `/api/todos` point to the right place in production.
+Keep in mind that `proxy` only has effect in development (with `npm run develop`), and it is up to you to ensure that URLs like `/api/todos` point to the right place in production.

 ## Advanced proxying